Adnuntius/documentation/other-useful-information/firewall-access.md

 ## Adnuntius Advertising Administration and Data APIs

 The site [https://admin.adnuntius.com](https://admin.adnuntius.com) is used to manage Adnuntius Advertising and Adnuntius Data.
-It makes requests to [https://](https://admin.adnuntius.com)api.adnuntius.com
+It makes requests to [https://api.adnuntius.com](https://api.adnuntius.com).

+The two are hosted differently, so they must be allowed differently.

+### admin.adnuntius.com

+The administration interface is served from Amazon CloudFront.
+Its IP addresses change, and differ between visitors, so they cannot be listed here.
+Allow the host name if your firewall supports that.
+If it only accepts IP addresses, allow the CloudFront ranges that Amazon publishes at [https://ip-ranges.amazonaws.com/ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json), taking every entry whose `service` is `CLOUDFRONT`.
+Amazon changes this list, so re-read it periodically.

+### api.adnuntius.com

-If you are accessing our advertising and data ui directly, or programmatically accessing the API, and you are behind a firewall then you will need to ask your network administrator to allow the following IP addresses:
+If you are programmatically accessing the API, and you are behind a firewall, then you will need to ask your network administrator to allow the following IP addresses:

 * 94.130.0.241
 * 178.63.45.229